CarlosLRamirez/github-docs-example/README.md

 # Writing Good Documentation

+GitHub Flavored Markdown (GFM)[^1] is a variant of the Markdown markup language designed for use on the GitHub platform.
+Markdown is a lightweight and easy-to-read plain text format that allows you to format text using a simple and intuitive syntax[^2] .

+You can use GFM to write a good documentation for your software projects or any type of projects.

 ## Step 1 - Using Codeblocks.

 Codeblocks in mardkdown allow us to **copy, plaste and share core**.
 A goog Cloud Engineer uses Codeblocks whenever possible.